A Bayesian approach to out-of-sample network reconstruction: RESULTS

 the \emph{positive predictive value} (also known as \emph{precision})

 the \emph{true negative rate} (also known as \emph{specificity})

 and the \emph{accuracy}

 quantifying the ability of an algorithm in capturing both the number of true positives and the number of true negatives.

-We have also approached the problem of reconstructing a network at time $t+1$, on the basis of the information at time $t$, from the perspective of link prediction\footnote{Although the related problem of spurious links detection can be approached as well within the same framework, we have ignored it, here.}: to this aim, we have considered the top $\langle L_{t+1}\rangle$ links, i.e. the links characterized by the $\langle L_{t+1}\rangle$ largest probability coefficients, and checked their position via the \emph{Jaccard Index}, reading
+We have also approached the problem of reconstructing a network at time $t+1$, on the basis of the information at time $t$, from the perspective of link prediction (although the related problem of spurious links detection can be approached within the same framework as well, we have ignored it, here): to this aim, we have considered the top $\langle L_{t+1}\rangle$ links, i.e. the links characterized by the $\langle L_{t+1}\rangle$ largest probability coefficients, and checked their position via the \emph{Jaccard Index}, reading

 where $E^{\mathrm{true}}$ is the ground-truth edge set, with $\lvert E^{\mathrm{true}}\rvert=L_{t+1}$.
-We have also considered the Area Under the Receiver Operating Curve (AUROC), defined as the area under the curve obtained upon scattering the index\footnote{Notice that such an index is nothing but the deterministic version of the one defined in eq.~\ref{eq:tpr}.}
+We have also considered the Area Under the Receiver Operating Curve (AUROC), defined as the area under the curve obtained upon scattering the index